Everything you need to know about Julie Morgan

 In the Fifth Assembly (2016-2021) Julie served on the Children's Committee and the Health and Social Care Committee and chaired Cross Party Groups on Children, Haemophila and Contaminated Blood, the PCS union and Gypsies & Travellers until being promoted to the Welsh Government as Deputy Minister for Health and Social Services in December 2018.

 Julie Morgan is a member of the Unite union and was a founder member of the Welsh Refugee Council.
 She was also a founder member of the Women's Arts Association.
 She is a patron of Cardiff charity Touch Trust, Advocacy Matters, Pontyclun Bosom Pals, Women Seeking Sanctuary Advocacy Group Wales and the Policy Forum for Wales.

-Julie is a trustee of Life for African Mothers, which aims to make birth safer in Africa by providing medicine to help reduce the maternal mortality rate.
-Closer to home she is vice president of Cardiff's George Thomas Hospice.
+Julie is a trustee of Life for African Mothers, which was started by a Cardiff nurse and works to reduce the maternal mortality rates in sub-Saharan and eastern Africa.
+Closer to home she is president of the Melingriffith Brass Band and vice president of Cardiff's City Hospice.
 She is an affiliate member of the Wales Observatory on Human Rights of Children and Young People at Swansea University.